YongHui-X/Decision-Tree/README.md

 A Decision Tree is a supervised machine learning algorithm used for both classification and regression tasks.
 It splits the data into subsets based on feature values, creating a tree-like model of decisions.

 In this project, we performed preprocessing and trained a Decision Tree to evaluate its performance on a dataset.
+We want it to predict yes or no that an employee will leave based on certain conditions such as hourly rate or age.
+For example, if you are paid lesser, you are more likely to leave.

 ## Preprocessing